Some additional information in one line

 Resolve disputes with customers

 Disputes with customers prevent sales invoices from being turned into cash, so try to resolve customer disputes quickly.
+This will also help produce a healthy AP turnover ratio.

 Perform thorough credit checks on new customers